Alternative Energy Sources

 Well basically alternative energy sources are types of energy fuels that can be used instead of burning fossil fuels or the splitting of atoms.
 But alternative sources of energy are not all the same as their applications, economics and energy output are all different.
 There are several popular alternative energy sources such as: biomass, wind, solar energy, geothermal, and hydro power.

-The earliest energy source was of couse wood, in the form of trees, logs, branches, etc. This potential energy source was used extensively for heating, light (flames) and the cooking of food.
+The earliest energy source was of course wood, in the form of trees, logs, branches, etc. This potential energy source was used extensively for heating, light (flames) and the cooking of food.
 But excessive overuse of this energy source has led to extensive global deforestation.
 Mostly an alternative energy source does not emit carbon dioxide or poisonous emissions into the atmosphere, with the exception of biomass fuels.
 Then the most common forms of alternative energy sources being:-

 Alternative Forms of Energy – Solar

-• Solar Energy – Solar energy is by far the biggest domestic use of alternative energy.
+- Solar Energy – Solar energy is by far the biggest domestic use of alternative energy.
 The radiant energy derived from sunlight is converted into electrical energy using solar photovoltaic cells and PV panels producing a type of alternative energy commonly known as “solar power”.
-This solar power can then be used to power our homes and workplaces… Learn More >>
+This solar power can then be used to power our homes and workplaces… Learn More about Solar Power >>

-• Solar Heating – Solar thermal heating uses the energy of the sun to heat water or other fluids such as a thermal oil flowing through a set of thermally conducting pipes enclosed within a solar panel or reflective dish.
-Solar water heating is a cost effective way to generate lots of cheap hot water for your home just using the power of the sun… Learn More >>
+- Solar Heating – Solar thermal heating uses the energy of the sun to heat water or other fluids such as a thermal oil flowing through a set of thermally conducting pipes enclosed within a solar panel or reflective dish.
+Solar water heating is a cost effective way to generate lots of cheap hot water for your home just using the power of the sun… Learn More about Solar Thermal >>

-• Solar Pool Heating – We all know the benefits of using the suns energy to heat water.
-The sun’s energy can be used in solar pool heating to help heat the water in a swimming pool without the need for expensive electrical pool heating units increasing the use of a pool by up to four months just using the energy from the sun… Learn More >>
+- Solar Pool Heating – We all know the benefits of using the suns energy to heat water.
+The sun’s energy can be used in solar pool heating to help heat the water in a swimming pool without the need for expensive electrical pool heating units increasing the use of a pool by up to four months just using the energy from the sun… Learn more about Pool Heating >>

 Alternative Forms of Energy – Wind

-• Wind Energy – Wind energy is power or energy derived from the movement of the wind via windmills, sails, and more commonly wind turbines.
-Wind Power is all about converting the kinetic energy of the wind into mechanical energy for driving machines or pumps, or into electricity energy to power our homes… Learn More >>
+- Wind Energy – Wind energy is power or energy derived from the movement of the wind via windmills, sails, and more commonly wind turbines.
+Wind Power is all about converting the kinetic energy of the wind into mechanical energy for driving machines or pumps, or into electricity energy to power our homes… Learn More about Wind Energy >>

 Alternative Forms of Energy – Water

-• Tidal Energy – Tidal energy uses the movement or kinetic energy of the seas and oceans to generate electricity.
-New water power technologies such as marine and hydro kinetic devices can transform the energy of the waves, tides, ocean currents and the natural flow of rivers into sustainable clean energy… Learn More >>
+- Tidal Energy – Tidal energy uses the movement or kinetic energy of the seas and oceans to generate electricity.
+New water power technologies such as marine and hydro kinetic devices can transform the energy of the waves, tides, ocean currents and the natural flow of rivers into sustainable clean energy… Learn More about Tidal Energy >>

-• Hydro Energy – Hydro energy harnesses the energy produced by flowing or falling water using waterwheels and water turbines.
+- Hydro Energy – Hydro energy harnesses the energy produced by flowing or falling water using waterwheels and water turbines.
 The most common form of hydro energy is hydro-electric power.
-This uses the potential energy of the water in large reservoirs and dams to rotate electrical turbines to generate electricity … Learn More >>
+This uses the potential energy of the water in large reservoirs and dams to rotate electrical turbines to generate electricity … Learn More about Hydro Energy >>

 Alternative Forms of Energy – Earth

-• Geothermal Energy – Geothermal is an alternative energy source which utilises the natural heat buried deep within the Earth’s core as a source of energy.
+- Geothermal Energy – Geothermal is an alternative energy source which utilises the natural heat buried deep within the Earth’s core as a source of energy.
 Water heated by underground magmatic activity is pumped to the surface and used for generation or heating.
-An good example of geothermal heat is in the form of hot springs and geysers… Learn More >>
+An good example of geothermal heat is in the form of hot springs and geysers… Learn More about Geothermal Energy >>

-• Biomass – Biomass energy is made from agricultural crops and plant materials such as wood, sawdust, peat and straw grown specifically to be burnt as a fuel.
-As its name suggests, Bioenergy is the energy derived from the Biomass (organic matter) which is sustainable as new crops and forests are grown to replace those that have been harvested… Learn More >>
+- Biomass – Biomass energy is made from agricultural crops and plant materials such as wood, sawdust, peat and straw grown specifically to be burnt as a fuel.
+As its name suggests, Bioenergy is the energy derived from the Biomass (organic matter) which is sustainable as new crops and forests are grown to replace those that have been harvested… Learn More about Biomass >>

 Why do we need Alternative Energy Sources